tldr-pages/tldr/pages/linux/pridecat.md

 `pridecat {{file}}`

-- Output file in trans colors:
+- Print contents of a file in trans colors:

 `pridecat {{file}} --{{transgender|trans}}`